alexpovel/latex-cookbook/README.md

   1. Duplicate files are gone,
   2. The art of cumbersome file naming will finally be forgotten,
   3. Old stuff can be safely deleted; this cleans up the working tree and makes it clear which files are no longer needed.
-     Only the currently needed files are visible, the rest is history.
+     Only the currently needed files are visible, the rest is (retrievable!) history.
 - File versioning and the ability to exactly match outputs (PDFs) to the source code that generated them.
 - Accelerated bug fixing through `git bisect`, a binary search algorithm that helps